fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 logic at once.

 ## Should Simplicity Always Be The Priority In Coding?

+To a point, I would say.
+However, there will always be a balancing act to be had.
+Our code needs to be able to meet the requirements of our customers.
+If those requirements are simple, our code hopefully is going to be simple.
+If we are facing a complex problem we will try our best to make it simple but as you can imagine, making things simple and what we consider simple, is in the beholders eye.

+At best we can say that we should always try to make our code as simple as we can without failing on delivering what we need.

 ## How To Apply Topological Fixes To Legacy Code?
 ## How To Improve Legacy Code Effectively?
 ## Should You Stop Mentoring New Hires In It?